-Ice or snow accumulation can interfere with the proper operation of your meter.
-Snow removal activities can also pose a hazard to your meter assembly or piping, resulting in a dangerous leak.
-Follow these guidelines during winter:
+Ice or snow accumulation can interfere with meter operation.
+Snow removal activities can also pose a hazard to your meter and piping, resulting in a dangerous leak.
+Follow these guidelines:

-- Remove large icicles hanging over meter assemblies and appliance vents. - Make sure whoever removes snow from your property is aware of its location. - Use a broom-not a shovel-to clear snow from your meter assembly and vents. - If your meter gets encased in ice, please call Vermont Gas.
+- Remove large icicles hanging over meter assemblies and appliance vents. - Make sure whoever removes snow from your property is aware of its location. - Use a broom-not a shovel-to clear snow from your meter assembly and vents. - If your meter gets encased in ice, please call VGS.